 July: Clarence Norris convicted of rape, sentenced to death; Andy Wright convicted, sentenced to 99 years; Charlie Weems convicted, sentenced to 75 years; Ozie Powell pleads guilty to assaulting Sheriff Edgar Blalock, sentenced to 20 years; Roy Wright and Eugene charges dropped because of age at the time of the crime, and years already served in prison; Olen Montgomery and Willie Roberson charges dropped because the state no longer sees them as guilty

 October 26: The Patterson and Norris conviction are refused to be reviewed by the U.S. Supreme Court

 August-November: Four remaining boys are not paroled by Governor Grieves because they upset him

 September: Charlie Weems is paroled

 October: Norris Returned to Prison

 July: Haywood Patterson makes a prison break

-Haywood Patterson is involved in a barroom fight ending with the death of another man, he is charged for murder.
+Haywood Patterson is involved in a barroom fight ending with the death of another man, he is charged with murder.

-Patterson in convicted of manslaughter and is sentenced to 6 to 15 years, but he dies of cancer almost a year later.
+Patterson is convicted of manslaughter and is sentenced to 6 to 15 years, but he dies of cancer almost a year later.